-Allegorical Portrait of a Young Man in the Guise of Mercury Slaying Argus, oil on panel, 144.8 cm × 88.9 cm, Alessandro Allori (1535-1607).
-Cambridge (USA): Fogg Art Museum, 2000.272.
+Allegorical Portrait of a Young Man in the Guise of Mercury Slaying Argus, oil on panel, 144.8 × 88.9 cm, Alessandro Allori (1535-1607).
+Cambridge (USA): Fogg Art Museum, Inv.
+2000.272.

-As Argus (a many-eyed giant in Greek mythology) lies sleeping on the ground, watched by the priestess Io (as a heifer), a triumphant Mercury does a victory dance with his caduceus in one hand and his recorder in the other.
+As Argus (the many-eyed giant in Greek mythology) lies sleeping on the ground, watched by the priestess Io (as a heifer), a triumphant Mercury does a victory dance with his caduceus in one hand and in the other his recorder with which he has lulled Argus to sleep.
 On Zeus' orders, Mercury is about to slay Argus.
 The recorder is clearly recognizable by its beak, window/labium and gently conical body.
 Several finger-holes are visible, but the foot is out of frame.